 DRYER: Do you own a dryer or will you be drip-drying your school uniforms?
 If you dry your clothes on a line or air-dryer and live in a cool climate, you may need more uniforms.

 Save Time And Money

-UN-BRANDED UNIFORMS: Many schools allow generic unbranded school uniforms (check with your school principal) which can be purchased from Kmart, Big W, or even specialist online school uniform shops like Made for School, which offer a huge variety of colour options.
+UN-BRANDED UNIFORMS: Many schools allow generic unbranded school uniforms (check with your school principal) which can be purchased from Kmart, Big W, or even specialist online school uniform shops which offer a huge variety of colour options.
 This is great for busy parents who want to save some money, who can’t make the school uniform shops open hours, or who’d simply rather avoid the busy queues.

 2ND HAND STOCK: Most schools have preloved school uniforms that you can purchase.
 These might not be in perfect condition, but you’ll be grateful to have extra uniforms on hand – even if they are well-loved – on those busy school weeks.
 Op shops are also a great place to hunt out staple items like black shorts and shoes.

 How I Worked Out How Many Uniforms We Need

 My kid’s school uniform is a sports shirt and shorts, plus a dress shirt (which is only worn on excursion days), white socks and black shoes.
 They prefer to wear their sports shirt 5 days a week as it’s the most comfortable, the dress shirt irritates their skin and is hot.

 As you know I have a laundry schedule displayed in my laundry.
 I planned my schedule (what I wash on what day) to ensure that the kids will always have clean uniforms in their wardrobe.
 It also helps that their uniform, top and bottoms can be washed in the one ‘darks’ cycle.